prio101/cv_analysis/README.md

 1. User can upload the CV in the frontend
 2. The CV will be sent to the backend and the OCR will extract the text from the CV
-3. If the CV is not uploaded, the app will always process the sample CVs available in the local storage: `sample_cvs/`
-4. The extracted text will be sent to the NLP model to extract the information
+3. The extracted text will be sent to the NLP model to vector database to save embeddings
-5. The extracted information will be stored in the database
+4. User can later interact with the extracted information via the chat interface

 ## Hints for error on system: